Genocide Prevention Group (Canada): Members

 Membership in the Genocide Prevention Group is open to all Parliamentarians.
 There are currently about twenty official members of the Genocide Prevention Group, with some sixty parliamentarians who participate in events hosted by the Genocide Prevention Group.

 Executive

 The Executive is composed of a Chair, three Vice-Chairs, one from each of the parties represented at Parliament, and an ex officio member.
 The Group is currently chaired by Member of Parliament Ali Ehsassi and the vice-chairs are as follows: Garnett Genuis, MP (Conservative); Ruby Sahota, MP (Liberal); and Cheryl Hardcastle, MP (NDP).
-The former chair and ex officio member is Lt.-GenRoméo Dallaire, Senator.
+The former chair and ex officio member is Lt.-Gen Roméo Dallaire, Senator.

 Current areas of concern

 The Genocide Prevention Group is currently monitoring a range of ongoing and developing situations, as well as emerging fields in genocide prevention and mass atrocity monitoring.